pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

     assert sequenced_item_mapper.to_sequenced_item(domain_event1) == stored_event1

-Which namedtuple you choose for your project depends on your preferences for the names in the your persistence model.
 Since the alternative ``StoredEvent`` namedtuple can be used instead of the default ``SequencedItem`` namedtuple, so it is possible to use a custom namedtuple.
+Which alternative you use for your project depends on your preferences for the names in the your domain events and your persistence model.

 Custom JSON Transcoding